green7ea/blog/README.md

 - bash scripts,
 - etc.

-Generally, build tools do more or less but they all do a few things:
+Generally, build tools do more or less but a build tool usually does the
+following:

 - has a list of source files,
-- knows how to build the source files,
+- knows how to build each source file,
-- keeps a dependency graph to allow delta builds,
+- keeps a dependency graph to rebuild only files that change,
 - keeps a list of directories containing header files,
 - keeps a list of external libraries to link to (static/dynamic),
 - manages compiler flags (optimization level, warning level),
-- links an executable or library.
+- knowns which files to link into executables and libraries.

 Some build tools offer additional features:

 - program installation,
 - cross platform support,
 - cross compilation,
-- dependency installation (Maven, npm, cargo).
+- dependency installation.

 Ideally, at the end of all this, we can quickly and easily generate the desired programs.